TissueImageAnalytics/tiatoolbox/docs/installation.rst

 Linux (Ubuntu)
 ^^^^^^^^^^^^^^
-On Linux the preprequiste software can be installed using the command
+On Linux the prerequisite software can be installed using the command

 .. code-block:: console

     $ apt-get -y install libopenjp2-7-dev libopenjp2-tools openslide-tools

 The same command is used when working on the Colab or Kaggle platforms.
-In addition, we remove the packages `datascience` and `albumentations` from Colab because they conflict and produce an error message.
+When working on Google Colab, we remove the packages `datascience` and `albumentations` because they conflict and produce an error message.

 macOS